 One of the biggest traps we face as we make decisions about life and work is the trap of conforming to societal expectations or conventional paths instead of blazing our own path in life.
 Call it the conformity trap.

-Conformity entails behaving in ways similar to others or according to their wishes instead of relying on our own judgment or preferences.
+Conformity entails behaving in ways similar to others or according to their wishes, instead of relying on our own judgment or preferences.
 We see this all time.
 We tend to mirror the body language and communication styles of our peer groups.

 Our penchant for conformity comes from a strong desire to fit in with the group.
 It can be conscious or unconscious, and it doesn’t require overt pressure.
 The pressures can be indirect and subtle yet still powerful (or even misperceived—manufactured by our anxious brains).